blacklightpy/vaultofknowledge/Classical Advaita's take on Avidya.md

 ### Inside a Spherical Mirror

 The action lab had a video.
 When the object is at the center, the mirror shows a dark space.
 When the object is off center, we get multiple reflections.
 Cool.

+Another video showed how we can pass through our own reflections.

+And general mirror rooms too show many reflections.